rasmustaarnby/Surreal/README.md

 ### Parallel (planned)

-If you're confident that a record interconnected with others can be retrieved faster, use the `inParallel()` method, which signals SurrealDB to [parallelize the fetch of relations](https://surrealdb.com/docs/surrealql/statements/select).
+If you're confident that a record interconnected with others can be retrieved faster, use the `parallel()` method, which signals SurrealDB to [parallelize the fetch of relations](https://surrealdb.com/docs/surrealql/statements/select).

 ```php
 use Illuminate\Support\Facades\DB;